Emotional breakdown can present itself in the form of crises when you have reached peak stress in your life.

 Create your own affirmations according to your own situation and repeat them to yourself when you are feeling down.

-You might be having a very hard time and potentially facing a nervous breakdown, but that doesn’t mean you can’t do anything about it.
+You might be having a very hard time and potentially facing an emotional breakdown, but that doesn’t mean you can’t do anything about it.

 In fact, you have everything it takes to defeat it.
 But you won’t be able to defeat these issues if you focus only on the things that keep you down.